-A simple and well preserved town with beautiful waterways, dating back more than 900 years.
-Take a Gondola and explore this quaint water village, travelling back in time through carved-brick archways and along authentic courtyards.
+A simple and well-preserved town with beautiful waterways, dating back more than 900 years.
+Take a Gondola and explore this quaint water village, traveling back in time through carved-brick archways and along authentic courtyards.

-The water town is around an hour and a half from Shanghai and is worth a full day- you can visit the historic archiecture and even take a boat ride down the canals.
+The water town is around an hour and a half from Shanghai and is worth a full day- you can visit the historic architecture and even take a boat ride down the canals.

 If you can, avoid visiting on a public holiday or weekend because it can get busy and crowded which ruins the peaceful nature of this place.